hannonhill/Asset-Factory-Plugins/README.md

 To install compiled Asset Factory plugins:

 1. Shut down Cascade CMS
-2. Place the compiled JAR file(s) in `<Tomcat_Installation_Directory>/webapps/ROOT/WEB-INF/lib` within the Cascade Server installation directory.
+2. Place the compiled JAR file(s) in `<Tomcat_Installation_Directory>/webapps/ROOT/WEB-INF/lib` within the Cascade CMS installation directory.
 3. Restart Cascade CMS
 4. Navigate to **Administration->Asset Factory Plugins**
 5. In the **Add a Plugin** field, enter the fullet qualified Java class name of each plugin